Learner Driver Insurance FAQs

 Who is able to supervise my driving?arrow

-For cover to be valid for this policy, the person that supervises your driving must be aged 25 or over, and have held a full UK driving licence for 3 years.
-It does not have to be the car owner (assuming you have permission from the car owner, of course!)
+For cover to be valid for this policy, the person that supervises your driving must be aged 25 or over, and have held a full UK driving licence for a minimum of 3 years.
+It does not have to be the car owner, assuming you have permission from the car owner.

 How do I change the car on my policy?arrow